 The course builds on student's existing knowledge and understanding of the physical pharmacy principles and provides students with an understanding of how these principles are applied to the preparation of dosage formulations used in pain management.
 The stability of these drug products and factors influencing the storage and shelf life of products is included in this course.
-The clinical application of PCAs, syringe drivers and formulations for intrathecal and epidural drug administration will be discussed and expanded upon in this course.
+The clinical application of patient controlled analgesia (PCA), syringe drivers and formulations for intrathecal and epidural drug administration will be discussed and expanded upon in this course.

-Pharmacokinetic and pharmacodynamic considerations in conditions affecting the musculoskeletal system and pain management are covered including the pharmacokinetic principles underlying the use of anesthetics.
+Pharmacokinetic and pharmacodynamic considerations in conditions affecting the musculoskeletal system and pain management are covered including the pharmacokinetic principles underlying the use of anaesthetics.

 Application of the knowledge developed in this course will be complemented by clinical skills training.

 On successful completion of the course students will be able to:

 1. Describe the pathophysiology and management of musculoskeletal conditions and pain.